Nueva Vizcaya, New Spain

 Nueva Vizcaya (New Biscay, Bizkai Berria) was the first province in the north of New Spain to be explored and settled by the Spanish.
-It consisted mostly of the area which is today the states of Chihuahua and Durango and the southwest of Coahuila in Mexico.
+It consisted mostly of the area which is today the states of Chihuahua and Durango and the southwest of Coahuila in Mexico as well as parts of Texas in the United States.

 Early exploration and the Viceroyalty

 Spanish exploration of the area began in 1531 with Nuño Beltrán de Guzmán's expedition.
 He named the main city he founded Villa de Guadalajara after his birthplace and the area he conquered "Conquista del Espíritu Santo de la Mayor España" ("Conquest of the Holy Spirit of Greater Spain").
 The Spanish regent Queen Joanna replaced this with Nuevo Reino de Galicia ("New Kingdom of Galicia").

 Especially under the leadership of Francisco de Ibarra, settlements moved north into the interior of the continent after silver was discovered around Zacatecas.
 Ibarra named the new area Nueva Vizcaya after his homeland in Spain, Biscay.
-Nueva Vizcaya included the modern Mexican states of Chihuahua and Durango, the eastern parts of Sonora y Sinaloa and the southwest part of Coahuila.
+Nueva Vizcaya included the modern Mexican states of Chihuahua and Durango, the eastern parts of Sonora and Sinaloa (it seems to have included all areas in those provinces under Spanish control until near the end of the 17th-century, but there were eventually split off in what was by the 1730s designated as New Navarre) and the southwest part of Coahuila.
 The region was under the jurisdiction of the Royal Audience of Guadalajara and the administration of its president.

 As part of the Bourbon Reforms, the northern provinces of the Viceroyalty were organized into the Commandancy General of the Internal Provinces of the North in 1777.
 The Internal Provinces were originally designed to function independently from the New Spanish Viceroy, but being financially supported by him, they soon lost their autonomy.
 In 1787, an intendancy was established in Durango to promote economic and population growth.
 Another intendancy was also set up at Arizpe, Sonora.
 In 1788, the Internal Provinces were divided into two Commandancies, east and west.
 From 1788 to 1793, Nueva Vizcaya became part of the Western Internal Provinces, until the two Commandancies were reunited.
 The Crown restored the dual Commandancies again in 1813, and this division remained until independence in 1821.